Bill Kerr: Career in Britain

+Kerr also had much theatrical success in Britain, appearing in a touring production of the play The Teahouse of the August Moon in 1956.
+He next played the Devil disguised as Mr Applegate in the first West End production of Damn Yankees, directed by Bob Fosse and first performed in March 1957.

+From 1958 to 1963, Kerr starred in the radio drama series The Flying Doctor, his character regularly flying in and out of the fictitious Wollumboola base, as he and his 'doctor' colleague brought reprobates to justice in the outback.
+Later, after Sid James had ended his professional partnership with Hancock, Kerr briefly resumed working with him in the first season of the television comedy series Citizen James (1960).
+He also appeared in 1963 British film The Wrong Arm of the Law.

-Kerr had much theatrical success in Britain, playing the Devil disguised as Mr Applegate in the first West End production of Damn Yankees, directed by Bob Fosse and first performed in March 1957.
-He appeared in a touring production of the play The Teahouse of the August Moon in 1956.
-He also worked with Spike Milligan and appeared in Milligan and John Antrobus's stage play The Bed-Sitting Room, which opened at the Mermaid Theatre on 31 January 1963.
-A subsequent production opened on 3 May 1967 at the Saville Theatre, and "a cast containing an unusually high proportion of Australian actors including Kerr and David Nettheim."
+Kerr also worked with Spike Milligan, appearing in Milligan and John Antrobus's stage play The Bed-Sitting Room, which opened at the Mermaid Theatre on 31 January 1963.
+A subsequent production opened on 3 May 1967 at the Saville Theatre, with "a cast containing an unusually high proportion of Australian actors including Kerr and David Nettheim."
 In the 1969 London production of Play It Again, Sam at the Globe Theatre, Kerr played Humphrey Bogart.

+Kerr's made further television appearances with a featured role in the 1968 Doctor Who serial The Enemy of the World, with Patrick Troughton and a long-running role in the early 1960s BBC-TV soap, Compact.

-In 1972 he co-starred with Anthony Newley in the Newley/Bricusse musical, The Good Old Bad Old Days, which enjoyed a run lasting 309 performances.
-Later he had a role (with Julia McKenzie and Una Stubbs) in the musical play Cole, dedicated to the work of Cole Porter and first staged at the Mermaid Theatre, London in July 1974.
+In 1972, Kerr co-starred with Anthony Newley in the Newley/Bricusse musical, The Good Old Bad Old Days, which enjoyed a run lasting 309 performances.
+He also had a role (with Julia McKenzie and Una Stubbs) in the musical play Cole, dedicated to the work of Cole Porter and first staged at the Mermaid Theatre, London in July 1974.

 Kerr took the part of Bluey Notts, described as "an Australian bookie's clerk, a crude racialist", in The Melting Pot (1975).
 This was a sitcom written by Spike Milligan and Neil Shand, which was cancelled by the BBC after just one episode had been broadcast.
-He also appeared in several British films, such as The Dam Busters (1955) and The Wrong Arm of the Law (1963).